 Evergreen Marketing refers to marketing strategies that stay relevant over a long period of time.

-Like evergreen trees, evergreen content is always fresh and doesn’t lose its luster.
+Like evergreen trees, evergreen content (also known as timeless content) is always fresh and doesn’t lose its luster.
 It remains perfectly relevant despite new fads or drastic changes in marketing.
 Think back to the most popular toys or snacks that were around when you were a kid.
 Now, see if you can remember the ads that they ran for them.

 Are the companies that made them still around?
 Can you hear the advertising jingle in your head?